The beach where Karen Vergata was found

 This is the location where Karen Vergata was discovered.

-It is situated on Blue Point Beach on Fire Island in New York.
+It is situated on Blue Point Beach, Fire Island, New York.

 Vergata is believed to be the second known victim of the Gilgo Beach serial killer.